-Chief among the many threats posed by the novel coronavirus COVID-19 that’s been sweeping the nation like a 2010 Justin Bieber bop is that of prolonged exposure, specifically to children.
-As working parents become working-from-home parents and schools sit empty across the country, a considerable number of caregivers are wondering what life will look like under extended quarantine.
+Chief among the many threats posed by the novel coronavirus COVID-19 is that of prolonged exposure, specifically to children.
+As working parents become working-from-home parents and schools remain empty across the country, a considerable number of caregivers are wondering what life will look like under extended quarantine.
 The answer?
 Probably like one of those Family Circus cartoons where Bobby bounces off the walls and furniture and off-puttingly evangelical overtones.

 All the $10-dollar, black market double-ply won’t absorb that kind of energy.
 What is needed cannot be looted from the grocery or hoarded via Amazon Prime.
 What is needed is a distraction.
 Fortunately, distractions are free.